 If you are on campus, a number of preferred commentaries have been placed on reserve for your exegetical worksheet assignments.
 Check at the circulation desk for the preferred commentaries.
-For our DL students, a number of commentaries noted below are available in the library's ebook collection linked from the library home page https://www.phc.edu/library .
-Confused? contact firstname.lastname@example.org - we are happy to help.
+For our DL students, a number of commentaries noted below are available online by searching the library catalog.
+Start a search from the library home page.
+Confused? contact email@example.com - we are happy to help.

 Commentaries from StudyLight.org